Dasharo/docs/docs/osf-trolling-list/build_process.md

    couple with Dockerfile or something else.
 3. Docker images can be signed using `docker trust` commands as described [here](https://docs.docker.com/engine/security/trust/#signing-images-with-docker-content-trust).
+4. Other idea would be to use `wget` and `dpkg -i` for every needed package in `Dockerfile` that create base image for reproducible toolchain.
+Of course that means quite extensive dependency management, but maybe simplicity is worth the effort.
+5. It is also possible to maintain VMs per given coreboot (or other OSF) version.
+That may mean long term VM image compatibility issues as well as problems with making sure images would work with various hypervisor versions.
+  It is even more complex if multiple OS should be supported.
+VMs also have quite big overhead in terms of performance

 I'm not tracking all activity in community, so some claims may be plain wrong.
 Please let me know what I miss when I'm wrong.